 Good Fish Guide - latest fish ratings out today

-Getting onto that list is good news for any fishery because it identifies fish from these fisheries as the best choices a consumer or buyer can make to increase the sustainability of their purchases.
+Getting onto the Good Fish Guide, Best Choice list is good news for any fishery because it identifies fish from these fisheries as the best choices a consumer or buyer can make to increase the sustainability of their purchases.

 - Dab, seine netted in the North Sea

 - Marine Stewardship Council (MSC) Certified hake from Cornwall

 - MSC certified herring from Irish, Celtic and North Seas, SW Ireland and Eastern English Channel

 - Mackerel, handlined in the southwest of England, and MINSA (Mackerel Industry Northern Sustainability Alliance) North East Atlantic MSC certified

 - Megrim from the Northern North Sea and West of Scotland